Charged With Unlawful Gun Possession In California?

 If You Have Been Charged With A Gun Crime, You Should Hire An Attorney

 California’s gun laws are complex and confusing.
 Depending on a number of factors, being convicted of a gun crime in California can carry significant jail time.
 Critically, no two cases are the same, meaning that your specific case may contain facts that could qualify your case for pretrial diversion or even a dismissal.
 But attempting to navigate the criminal justice system alone is a risky proposition that could ultimately cost you your freedom.

-Hiring an experienced California criminal defense lawyer will ensure that you have someone on your side who is fighting to protect your rights and who will go over your individual case with the precision and expertise of a trained professional.
+Hiring an experienced California gun charges lawyer will ensure that you have someone on your side who is fighting to protect your rights and who will go over your individual case with the precision and expertise of a trained professional.
 Do yourself a favor and obtain legal representation because your future is too important to leave up to mere chance.

-My Rights Law Group – Criminal & DUI Attorneys is dedicated to fighting for the rights of the accused.
+My Rights Law is dedicated to fighting for the rights of the accused.
 Our attorneys have extensive experience defending California clients who have been charged with gun offenses or other criminal charges.
-If you have been criminally charged in California, then reach out to My Rights Law Group by calling (888) 702-8882 or by contacting us online for a free consultation.
+If you have been criminally charged in California, then reach out to My Rights Law by calling (888) 702-8882 or by contacting us online for a free consultation.